Peripheral Neuropathy Pain Therapy

 Chemotherapy

-Trauma or pressure on the nerve
+Trauma or Pressure on the Nerve

-Circulation disorders
+Circulation Disorders

-Peripheral and Diabetic Neuropathy Facts
+Peripheral & Diabetic Neuropathy Facts

 1. An estimated 20 million people in the United States have some form of peripheral neuropathy.